Type S — Steadiness: Gentle, Accommodating, and Soft-Hearted (Moderate-Paced and Accepting)

 Professional Relationships

-• There is a friendly relationship of trust in the team
+• There is a foundation of trust and goodwill within the team

 • Psychologist